mihail911/mihail911.github.io/src/pages/articles/2022-27-02---MLOps-Is-A-Shitshow/index.md

 In these situations, my recommendation for newcomers is to:
 1. Engage more experienced individuals to help you consider the options, think through different tech, and be a sounding board for "dumb" questions.
+2. Think carefully about the problem you are trying to solve and the [fundamental methodology needed to solve it](https://madewithml.com/#mlops), rather than getting too distracted by shiny tools or platforms.
-2. Spend a lot of time building real systems so that you can experience first-hand the painpoints that you need different tools to address.
+2. Spend a lot of time building real systems so that you can experience first-hand the painpoints that different tools address.

 And recognize that no one has all the answers.
 We're all still figuring out the *right* way to do things.

+## You Can Start With ML at Reasonable Scale

 One other thing worth nothing is that it's easy to get the impression that machine learning sophistication among enterprises is incredibly advanced.